Ferencvárosi TC–Újpest FC rivalry: 2001-2015: Ferencváros' relegation, 60th Újpest victory

-In October 2005, Ferencváros led 1–0 against Újpest for 50 minutes, but Újpest equalized in the 78th minute, and Zoltán Kovács eventually won the game for the purple and whites, scoring a 91st minute winning goal.
-In April 2006 the two teams contested one of the most violent Budapest derbies on Easter Day.
-The game featured 7 yellow cards, and 3 red cards, two of which were instant.
+In October 2005, Ferencváros led 1–0 against Újpest for 50 minutes, but Újpest equalized in the 78th minute, and Zoltán Kovács eventually won the game for Újpest, scoring a 91st minute winning goal.
+In April 2006, the two teams contested one of the most violent Budapest derbies on Easter Day.
+The game featured 7 yellow cards and 3 red cards, two of which were instant.
 Ferencváros took the lead early on through a Lipcsei penalty, and held on to their lead until the 93rd minute.
 Zoltán Kovács equalised for 10-man Újpest before Péter Rajczi converted a penalty, winning the game for Újpest in shocking fashion in the 96th minute.
 After the game ended, a brawl ensued between the two sets of players.

-In spite of winning both derbies of the season, Újpest "bottled" the title on the last day of the season, losing 1–3 to Fehérvár, despite leading 1-0 until the 69th minute. Újpest finished 2nd at the end of the season, 3 points off champions Debrecen.
-Meanwhile, Ferencváros were relegated to the 2nd Division, due to not being given a 1st Division license for the first time in their history.
-After a 3-year hiatus, the derby was held again, in October 2009, with Újpest defeating Ferencváros 2–1 yet again with a late goal, due to an '88 minute strike from Rajczi.
+In spite of winning both derbies of the season, Újpest "bottled" the title on the last day of the season, losing 1–3 to Fehérvár, despite leading 1-0 until the 69th minute. Újpest finished second at the end of the season, three points off champions Debrecen.
+Meanwhile, Ferencváros were relegated to the second division, due to not being given a first division license for the first time in their history.
+After a 3-year hiatus, the Derbi was held again in October 2009, with Újpest defeating Ferencváros 2–1 yet again with a late goal, due to an 88 minute strike from Rajczi.

-In September 2010, Újpest defeated Ferencváros 6–0, their highest ever win of margin against the greens.
+In September 2010, Újpest defeated Ferencváros 6–0, their highest ever win against Ferencváros.
 In April 2011, Ferencváros ended their 7-year winless run against Újpest, by defeating them 1–0 at the Üllői Út.

-In August 2012 the teams played one of the most dramatic Budapest derbies at Megyeri Road. Újpest took the lead early on through Kabát, and held on to their lead until the end of regular time.
-Orosz Márk equalised for FTC in the 90th minute, however, the purple and whites scored the winning goal of the game in the 94th minute, courtesy of Tshibouabua.
+In August 2012, the teams played one of the most dramatic Budapest derbies at Megyeri Road. Újpest took the lead early on through Kabát, and held on to their lead until the end of regular time.
+Orosz Márk equalised for FTC in the 90th minute, however, Újpest scored the winning goal of the game in the 94th minute, courtesy of Tshibouabua.
 In March 2013, Ferencváros bid farewell to their long-time home, Albert Flórián stadium, with a 2–1 win over Újpest.
 Ferencváros won the game with the last kick of the ball, as Çukić found the back of the net in the 93rd minute.

-In September 2013 the derby returned to the Népstadion (now Ferenc Puskás Stadium) as Ferencváros' new stadium was under construction.
+In September 2013, the derby returned to the Népstadion (now Ferenc Puskás Stadium), as Ferencváros' new stadium was under construction.
 Ferencváros defeated UTE 3-1.

-In April 2014 Ferencváros recorded their first derby win at Megyeri Road in the 21st Century, as the green and whites overcame Újpest's lead, for Leandro's goal to win the game in the 88th minute.
+In April 2014, Ferencváros recorded their first derby win at Megyeri Road in the 21st century, as Ferencváros overcame Újpest's lead for Leandro's goal to win the game in the 88th minute.

-In September 2014, Újpest recorded what remains their most recent home win over Ferencváros, thanks to a goal from Simon in the '72nd minute, making it 2–1.
+In September 2014, Újpest recorded what remains their most recent home win over Ferencváros, thanks to a goal from Simon in the 72nd minute, making it 2–1.